Subhuti/AirTrack-Lite/README.md

+# ⚠️ AirTrack-Lite is a limited, public demonstration build.

+This repository does NOT represent the full AirTrack system.
+Client deployments use private repositories.

 # AirTrack 0.9.0 "Orville"

 **"AirTrack wasn't born — it was airlifted out, kicking, screaming, and waving a pilot's license!"** 🐷💄🛫😂